jotanmiguel/ThesisCC25-26/papers/papers/A Comparative Study of Current Open-source Infrastructure as a Service Frameworks/A Comparative Study Of Current Open-Source Infrastructure As A Service Frameworks.md

 The study notes that [limitations].
 Future directions include [suggested work].

 **Relevance to Current Project:**
-This paper provides insights applicable to the cloud infrastructure project at DI, particularly
+This paper provides insights applicable to the cloud infrastructure project at DI, particularly [authentication / virtualization / orchestration / etc.].

+**DOI / Link:** [None]